 - Public classes in partnership with the Community Development Foundation

-- Training provider for the furniture industry in partnership with CDF and Mississippi State University
+- Training provides for the furniture industry in partnership with CDF and Mississippi State University

 State training projects provide more than $1 million each year in reimbursements to area organizations to offset their training expenses.
-The WD&T program is a cost-effective way to improve the area workforce as a result of the state's commitment to support this program and each company's contribution.
+The WD&T program is a cost-effective way to improve the area workforce as a result of the state’s commitment to support the program and each company’s contribution.
 Partnering to share costs creates a winning situation for both the companies and the state.

 Documentation of all training is required in accordance with state guidelines.
 Meeting customer needs while balancing accountability procedures is paramount to the success of this program.
-For more information concerning Workforce Development and Training, 662.407.1533.
+For more information concerning Workforce Development and Training, call 662.407.1530.